 Furthermore, in 2021 the Mayor implemented a citizen-oriented Block by Block Strategic Plan that seeks to further the provision of "Sound Government" as a major pillar.
 This effort is grounded in the building of structural processes and systems that foster government accessibility, accountability, and transparency to create equitable laws and policies driven by data-informed, citizen-oriented decision making at all levels.
-For 2023, CPED representatives are actively participating on a variety of committees and boards to enhance intra-City collaboration, communication, and relationship-building to continue to develop institutional structures.
+For 2024, CPED representatives are actively participating on a variety of committees and boards to enhance intra-City collaboration, communication, and relationship-building to continue to develop institutional structures.
 This involvement helps the City to understand its role and responsibilities.
 These collaborative entities include:

-- Lancaster City Alliance - Community Action Partnership of Lancaster County Annual Action Plan
+- Lancaster City Alliance

+- Community Action Partnership of Lancaster County

-- Redevelopment Authority of the City of Lancaster - Lancaster County Coalition to End Homelessness - Lancaster County HOME Consortium - Lancaster County Behavioral Health & Development Services Advisory Board - Emergency Food and Shelter Program (Local Board) - SACA Development Corporation (a qualified CHDO) - SoWe: Southwest Neighbors - Elm Street Revitalization Program for Southeast Lancaster
+- Redevelopment Authority of the City of Lancaster

+- Lancaster County Homelessness Coalition

+- Lancaster County HOME Consortium

+- Emergency Food and Shelter Program (Local Board)

+- SoWe: Southwest Neighbors

+- Elm Street Revitalization Program for Southeast Lancaster

+- Beaver Street Working Group

+- Homelessness Response Team

+- Eviction Prevention Network

+- Tenfold's Housing Rights and Resource Center

+- PA Shelter Taskforce

+- PA Feeding Taskforce

+- Housing Rights and Resource Center